ARRT® Renewal: Everything You Need To Know To Renew Your ARRT® License

-How do I submit my ce credits to ARRT and report that I have completed my CE requirements?
+How do I submit my CE credits to the ARRT ® organization and report that I have completed my CE requirements?

-It is simple and easy to submit the ce credits you have earned to the ARRT.
+It is simple and easy to submit your CE credits to the ARRT ® organization.
 When you take an online course and pass the related test, you are immediately issued a certificate of completion that you will keep as proof of your CE activity.
 Keep your certificate handy as it contains the information you’ll need to report the credits you’ve earned.

 The My Dashboard section of your account will display your personalized information about your CE biennium deadlines.
 Be sure to complete your CE requirements within the deadlines.

-A series of dropdown menus will walk you through how to submit your CE credits to ARRT.
-Enter the required information about your CE activity and submit it.
+A series of dropdown menus will walk you through how to submit your CE credits to the ARRT ® organization.
+Enter the required information about your CE activity (found on your certificate of completion) and submit it.
 It’s just that simple.

-Okay, I’ve submitted my CE credits to ARRT.
-Now, how do I renew my ARRT license?
+Okay, I’ve submitted my CE credits to the ARRT ® organization.
+Now, how do I renew my ARRT ® license?

-If you are wondering about the cost of ARRT certification and license renewal, in addition to the cost of the CE activity, here is more information on that.
+If you are wondering about how much ARRT ® license renewal costs, in addition to the cost of your CE activities, here is more information on that.

-What happens if I fail to complete the CE requirements during my biennium period?
+What happens if I fail to complete my CE requirements during my biennium period?

-In the worst case, if you fail to complete your CE requirements during your probation period, then your ARRT certification and registration renewal and will be cancelled.
+In the worst case, if you fail to complete your CE requirements during your probation period, then your ARRT ® certification and registration will be cancelled.

-To have your license reinstated, you will have to complete the reinstatement requirements as per ARRT’s Rules and Regulations.
+To have your ARRT ® license reinstated, you will have to complete the reinstatement requirements as per the ARRT ® Rules and Regulations.

 Continuing education is an essential part of every RT’s professional career.
-Not only does it enable them to maintain their ARRT license, but, more importantly, it allows them to deliver better care to the patients they serve daily.
+Not only does it enable you to renew and maintain your ARRT ® license, but, more importantly, it allows you to deliver better care to the patients you serve every day.

 Keep learning!
 Keep serving!
 And keep making us proud!